Teaching Students to Open Presents plus a FREEBIE for You

 • Put batteries in ahead of time if needed.
 For the same reason above, you want the child to enjoy the toy immediately when unwrapping it.

 • Keep it simple.
-Encourage parents and family to buy favorite snack or drink items and wrap them up.
-It may seem silly wrapping up a snickers bar, but the reaction is likely to be 100 times better than wrapping up a pair of jeans.
+Encourage parents and family members to buy their favorite snacks or drinks and wrap them up.
+It may seem silly to wrap up a Snickers bar, but the reaction is likely to be 100 times better than wrapping up a pair of jeans.

 So, that is my helpful hint for this week as we enter a crazy holiday season that is so challenging for our special learners.
 At least this can be one fun part of your day.
 Now, my son will open anyone’s present when I am not looking!!
 I think I did too good a job 🙂

-Here is the FREEBIES I promised.
+Here are the FREEBIES I promised.
 Click on the images below to grab them from my TPT store.

 Slide1 Slide1

-I have other December units available as well to enhance your special education classroom.
+I also have other December units available to enhance your special education classroom.

 Slide1 Slide1 Slide1 Slide1 Slide1